Getting started with bush foods

 This is just a taste (sorry, dad’s joke) of some of the wealth of Australian edible plants.
 Further reading-

 Bush tucker books

-It must be said that bush tucker plants will never substitute for exotic fruits and vegetables for the quantity of food they produce, however, the subtle textures and flavours as well as their subtle beauty makes it well worthwhile to include a few of these intriguing Australian species in your garden.
+It must be said that bush tucker plants will never substitute for exotic fruits and vegetables for the quantity of food they produce, however, the interesting and often delicious textures and flavours as well as their subtle beauty makes it well worthwhile to include a few of these intriguing Australian species in your garden.
 There are a number of useful references on this subject including Bush Tucker (Australia’s Wild Food Harvest) by Tim Low, published by Angus & Robertson, The Bush Food Handbook by Vic Cherikoff & Jennifer Isaacs, published by Ti Tree Press, Discovering Aboriginal Plant Use by Philip A. Clarke, published by Rosenberg Publishing.